-As of December 31, 2009 and 2008, this account includes land costing P81,095,000 which is used as LBASI's school site.

-The gross carrying amounts and accumulated depreciation and amortization of property and equipment, excluding land, at the beginning and end of 2009 and 2008 are shown below.
+As of December 31, 2010 and 2009, this account includes land costing P81,095,000 which is used as LBASI's school site.
+The gross carrying amounts and accumulated depreciation and amortization of other property and equipment at the beginning and end of 2010 and 2009 are shown below.